Joelhiguera/week13_Ecommerce_Challenge/README.md

 ## Installation
 Please run an npm i to install all of the required moduels in the package json.

-Also please create a .env file and enter your mysql credentials to access the database.
+Please create a .env file and enter your mysql credentials to access the database.

+**Please refer to the .envEXAMPLE file for reference**

 ## Links